 Try to place it near a sunny window so that it can receive an ample amount of natural light throughout the day.

 This way, the plant will continue to grow at a steady rate without any issues.

 3. In The Room Where It Can Receive Partial Sunlight

 Don't have a place to keep it near a window?

-You can put your Jade plant in a room where it can get at least a couple of hours of indirect sunlight in the day.
+You can put your Jade plant in a room where it can get at least a couple of hours of indirect sunlight during the day.

 Now, it doesn't have to be direct sunlight.

 If the room is well-lit with natural light, the plant should do alright in such a place.